 The combination of computers and in-line moisture meters told operators the moisture ranges of the wood throughout the kiln.
 It also enabled them to track changes throughout the months and seasons of the year.
 And they could also track one kiln against another to see which one performed better with specific wood species.

-For instance, one kiln may dry better with one species, while another kiln dries better with a different species.
-This allowed operators to optimize what species of wood goes into each kiln.
+For instance, one kiln may dry better with one species while another kiln dries better with a different species.
+This allowed operators to optimize what the species of wood that goes into each kiln.

 We also devised a way to count the number of boards in different moisture categories – too dry or too wet.
 Kiln operators could then see if they were over drying or under drying.
 If they spotted a problem – for example, too much steam going into one end of the kiln – they could make adjustments and improve performance.